MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

     [TRACE] [1] Event 0x0

 - Trace a method with a start showing the parameters of the method and an end showing the result.
-  By recording a start event and an end event, we can get the execution time for the method.

   .. code-block:: java